 |Survey name||Opinions and Lifestyle Survey (OPN)|

-|How compiled||Sample based survey|
+|How compiled||Cross-sectional sample survey|

 |Geographic coverage||Great Britain|

 |Sample size||2,010 individuals per month|